Spokane officers shoot and kill man after gunfire exchange and 5-hour standoff

 "There was a lot of effort to get him to comply," Meidl said.

 The man fired his gun again, Meidl said, this time at about 5 a.m.
-An investigation will work to determine if the suspect was targeting police or something else.
+An investigation is intended to determine whether the suspect was targeting police or something else.

-Police fired pepper spray and tear gas cannisters as well as flash-bang devices into his van, which the suspect tossed out.
+Police fired pepper spray and tear gas cannisters as well as flash-bang devices into his van, but the suspect tossed them out.

 At about 5:45 a.m., one of the cannisters he tossed from the van started a fire nearby in brush, Meidl said.
 The fire damaged the suspect's vehicle, police said.